felipedelosh/ChatBotByLokov1.0/README.md

 # Solution of model:

-Calculate a propabilite of sentence and the bisgest concidency return a string (def message_probability) all message_probability calculate into a vector in for loop (def check_all_messages)
+Calculate a propability of sentence and the biggest concidency return a string (def message_probability) all message_probability calculate into a vector in for loop (def check_all_messages)